struijenID/aws-sqs-plugin/README.md

 #AWS SQS Plugin for Jenkins

-A Jenkins plugin that allows to uses Events sent to Amazon Simple Queue Service (SQS) as a build trigger.
+A Jenkins plugin that allows using Events sent to Amazon Simple Queue Service (SQS) as a build trigger.

+Allows default IAM access (no access/security keys required).

 To use this plugin you will need to have the following: